 16 July 1944 to 13 September 1944

 Once Bowfin had received a refit at Pearl Harbor she and her crew were headed out for their sixth war patrol on 16 July 1944.
 First stop, Midway, where Bowfin rendezvoused with USS Fulton (AS-11), the leader of her class of seven submarine tenders, and received more fuel and repairs.
 On 20 July Bowfin started out into the Pacific to their assigned patrol area, near the Ryukyu Islands, Okinawa.
 On 9 August Bowfin was patrolling off of Minami Daito Jima, 200 miles east of Okinawa, when the crew sighted a convoy and set a course to track them.
-They tracked the convoy to a small harbor with a single dock, a crane, and many supplies.
-On 10 August Bowfin conducted reconnaissance on the dock to take inventory of how many vessels and patrol planes there were.
+They tracked the convoy to a small harbor with a single pier, a crane, and many supplies.
+On 10 August Bowfin conducted reconnaissance on the pier to take inventory of how many vessels and patrol planes there were.
 One escort and two merchant vessels were sighted entering the landing and after an hour another two were sighted as well.
-Once in a good position the Captain ordered three torpedoes shot at the moored vessels in the landing.
+Once in a good position, the Captain ordered three torpedoes shot at the moored vessels in the landing.
 The first torpedo overshot and exploded on the beach.
 The second torpedo hit a vessel on the port side and completely tore it apart.
 The third torpedo was not observed due to a loss of depth control.
 Bowfin quickly moved into the second planned position to fire three more torpedoes.
 Each one ran true to its calculated course and hit their targets.
 Debris was thrown all over and high into the air from the explosions.
-The target was moored at the dock, and the dock itself, the crane and a bus were destroyed from the attack.
-CDR Corbus had planned on hitting the dock and everything on it, and to his excitement that was exactly what happened!
-An examination of Bowfin’s battleflag shows a dock, a crane, and a bus and this the story behind it.
+The target was moored at the pier, and the pier itself, the crane and a bus were destroyed from the attack.
+CDR Corbus had planned on hitting the pier and everything on it, and to his excitement, that was exactly what happened!
+An examination of Bowfin’s battleflag shows a crane, a bus and a pier, and this the story behind it.

 After the excitement of the explosions, Bowfin continued on her course and headed for Yoron Jima, one island north of Okinawa.
 When they were patrolling around Tori Shima, Bowfin came across a convoy consisting of three cargo ships and two destroyers.
 After analyzing and setting up for the attack Bowfin commenced firing at the nearest target with bow tubes.
 Then quickly moving around came to attack another vessel with the stern tubes.
 All nine torpedoes fired hit their targets and the two destroyers were blown sky high, and it is believed that one was transporting ammunition magazines which aided in the large explosion.
 The freighter that was hit was badly damaged and Bowfin observed that there were several secondary explosions after the torpedo hit which may have been the boilers exploding as the freighter sunk.
 Bowfin continued on her course through the area and did not spot the rest of the original convoy.